 Measuring bandwidth with signatures minimizes the risk for Uplink and storage nodes.
-The Uplink can only interact with the storage node by sending a signed restricted allocation.
+The Uplink can only interact with the storage node by sending a signed restricted bandwidth allocation (section 4.17).
 The restriction limits the risk to a very low level.
 The storage node has to comply with the protocol as expected in order to get more restricted allocations.
 Storage nodes and Satellites will commence a vetting process that limits their exposure.
 Storage nodes are allowed to decline requests from untrusted Satellites.